 Energy companies are learning how to operate successfully in competitive markets.
 Lawmakers and regulators have become increasingly active in analyzing how structural and regulatory changes in energy industries affect prices ultimately paid by consumers.
-EI economists are increasingly being called upon to analyze how proposed market changes will affect energy supplies, energy prices, financial and business risks, and competitive strategies.
+Secretariat Economists professionals are increasingly being called upon to analyze how proposed market changes will affect energy supplies, energy prices, financial and business risks, and competitive strategies.

 Increasing competition in the supply of wholesale electric power and the prospect of retail customer choice has raised new issues for businesses and policy-makers.
 Due to concerns over transmission access, deregulation of generation and wholesale power sales has been accompanied by increased regulation of transmission and discussions of divestiture.
 The disputes associated with California’s attempt at deregulation has led some to question the feasibility and efficacy of competition in the electric power industry.
-Government agencies, electric utilities, and independent power producers have sought the advice of EI economists to analyze market competition.
-EI economists have also provided consulting services to assist electric power companies in adapting to the new competitive environment.
+Government agencies, electric utilities, and independent power producers have sought the advice of Secretariat Economists professionals to analyze market competition.
+Economists at Secretariat Economists have also provided consulting services to assist electric power companies in adapting to the new competitive environment.

-Work by EI economists on the electric power industry includes:
+Work by Secretariat Economists professionals on the electric power industry includes:

 - Testimony before the Federal Energy Regulatory Commission and state commissions on the competitive effects of major electric utility mergers